The Simple Way To Declutter and Downsize Your Home Room by Room – WITHOUT Getting Overwhelmed – with a checklist too!

 Does the thought of decluttering your entire home overwhelm you?
 A job that large can be daunting.

-The solution is to break the big, overwhelming task down into much smaller “doable” tasks, so that you can work on your clutter at your own pace and still tackle the job.
+The solution is to break the big, overwhelming task down of downsizing into much smaller “doable” tasks, so that you can work on your clutter at your own pace and still tackle the job without making BIG mistakes.

 Below are my 4 simple steps for total clutter domination in MY home.